-The school SENCO is Miss Lucy Timbrell, who is responsible for managing and coordinating the implementation of the SEND policy, and ensuring compliance at all levels.
+The school SENCO is Mrs Andrea Reay, who is responsible for managing and coordinating the implementation of the SEND policy, and ensuring compliance at all levels.
 The SENDCO is responsible for reporting regularly to the head and the governor with responsibility for SEN on the ongoing effectiveness of this policy.
-The Head teacher, Mrs Eimear Davis is responsible for the day-to-day management of children with SEND and ensuring that each child's individual needs are met.
+The Head teachers (Mrs Reay and Miss Timbrell) are responsible for the day-to-day management of children with SEND and ensuring that each child's individual needs are met.
 The governing body have a delegated responsibility for the ongoing implementation of this policy to the Special Educational Needs and Coordinator (SENDCO).
 The Governors and Head teacher have a responsibility to provide the SENCO opportunities to attend relevant training and support when required.